Scherzer, Zimmerman lead Nats past LA 6-1 to force Game 5

 Rendon also brought home runs via sacrifice flies in the third and sixth.

+Scherzer shook his arms and yelled as he stalked to the home dugout.

-”You can’t say enough about his compete,” Roberts said about Scherzer. ”He just sort of wills his way to getting outs.”
+”You can’t say enough about his compete,” Roberts said. ”He just sort of wills his way to getting outs.”

 The Dodgers’ lone run came when Justin Turner connected for a no-doubt-about-it homer to left on Scherzer’s 10th pitch, a 95 mph fastball.
 But from there, facing an LA lineup stacked with a half-dozen lefty hitters, Scherzer displayed the sort of ornery dominance that helped him win three Cy Young Awards.

+”He might look like a maniac out there,” catcher Kurt Suzuki said, ”but he’s smart.”

-He entered these playoffs on a skid: His teams, Detroit and Washington, had been 0-7 in his most recent seven postseason appearances.
-But the Nationals won the NL wild-card game, which he started; Game 2 of the NLDS, when Scherzer struck out all three batters he faced in relief; and now Game 4.
+Scherzer entered these playoffs on a skid: His teams, Detroit and Washington, had been 0-7 in his most recent seven postseason appearances.
+But the Nationals won the NL wild-card game last week, which he started; Game 2 of the NLDS, when Scherzer struck out all three batters he faced in relief of Strasburg; and now Game 4.

 The Dodgers are trying to get to the NLCS for the fourth year in a row, while the Nationals have never been to that round since moving from Montreal in 2005.
 Washington will be playing in its fourth NLDS Game 5 in the past eight years; the Nats are 0-3 so far, with all those losses at home, including against the Dodgers in 2016.